getgud-io/python-getgud-sdk/README.md

   ```

 * `Match` represents the actual play time that is streamed for analysis.
-A `Match` is the containr of actions that occured in the match's timespan.
+A `Match` contains the actions that occurred during the match's timespan.
 Like `Game`, `Match` also has a GUID which will be provided to you once you start a new match.

   ```